-Ice & Water underlayment is a self-adhered secondary water barrier that is typically used to provide additional protection in the valleys of your roof.
-Ice & Water can be used around roof penetration, along your roof’s eaves and gables, or cover all of your roof’s sheathing.
+Ice & Water underlayment is a self-adhered secondary water barrier typically used to provide additional protection in the valleys of your roof.
+Ice & Water underlayment can be used around roof penetration, along your roof’s eaves and gables, or cover all of your roof’s sheathing.
 (See Figure 4)

-Attic ventilation is typically a 2-part system that consists of intake ventilation and exhaust ventilation.
-Intake vents are typically found on your soffits (under the eaves of your roof), where exhaust vents are typically found on top of your roof (either along your ridges or offset from your ridges).
-Florida Building Code requires a minimum 150:1 ratio of ventilation area to attic area.
+Attic ventilation is typically a two-part system that consists of intake ventilation and exhaust ventilation.
+Intake vents are usually found on your soffits (under the eaves of your roof), and exhaust vents are typically found on top of your roof (either along your ridges or offset from your ridges).
+Florida Building Code requires a minimum 150:1 ratio of ventilation area to the attic area.
 The ventilation area is split between your intake and exhaust vents.
 A properly ventilated attic not only meets Florida Building Code, but it can reduce the load on your home cooling system and extend the lifespan of your roof.
 (See Figure 5)

-Typically, a minimum of 6 nails are required to fasten each full shingle.
+Typically, a minimum of six nails is required to fasten each full shingle.

 We recommend a 4 step process:

 - Verify they have their company registered to do business in the state of Florida.

 - Verify they are licensed to work as a Roofing Contractor in the state of Florida.

 - Verify they have a current Worker’s Compensation insurance for their employees.